-Wanna know the secret to a great massage?
-It’s pretty complicated… Are you ready?
+The secret to a great massage is pretty complicated… Are you ready?

 Do absolutely nothing.